The Characteristics of the Radiant Cut

 (The radiant cut is also referred to as a “mixed cut,” as it also has characteristics of step cuts, such as the emerald cut.)

-Grading the Cut of Radiant Diamonds
+Evaluating the Cut Quality of Radiant Diamonds

 The quality guidelines for the radiant cut are not as detailed and precise as those for the round cut, but here are some recommended ranges for the most important proportions: